lgbt-foundation/whitepaper/whitepaper.md

 ` INFO: The LGBT Foundation will not publish any ether wallet address and will not publish any details on how to participate in the token sale publicly.
 The only way to participate in the sale is to register on https://lgbt-token.org for the Token Sale.
 Personalized information on how to participate will be send out individually after all required KYC steps for each participating jurisdiction. `

-### Reserve
+### Network Acceleration Program

-A significant portion of the tokens will stay in reserve to be allocated or offered at a later stage, depending of the market situation and adoption rate.
-The reserve will be governed by the advisory board and will remain locked for at least 12 months.

-### Community Rewards

-To kickstart the ecosystem of the launch partners and future LGBT Foundation members, an amount of 50,000,000 tokens will remain in the LGBT Foundation and will be granted to the users of the participating partners.
+To kickstart the ecosystem of the launch partners and future LGBT Foundation members, an amount of 10% or 100,000,000 tokens will be granted to the users of the participating partners.
 This will allow each app or community to immediately utilize the tokens and to move existing reward programs seamlessly to the LGBT Token.

-### Integration Partners / Legal / Marketing

-` PARAGRAPH UNDER REVIEW `

-### Advisors

-5% of the overall Tokens are reserved for current and future Advisors of the LGBT Foundation.
-The tokens will be in lock-up and are bound to milestones.

 ### Team

 The Team Tokens are used in two capacities.
 They are a compensation for the hard work of many people that made this initiative a reality, but they are also meant as an incentive for future contributors of the LGBT Foundation.
 All Team Tokens will be locked for at least 12 months and are vested over time while being bound to milestones and goals.

+### Service Providers and Advisors

+15% of the overall Tokens are reserved for current and future contributors of the LGBT Foundation, incl. service providers such as legal, marketing or technical experts, and a roster of advisors from a wide range of backgrounds.
+The tokens will be generally in lock-up and are vesting based on milestones such as reaching a certain adaption rate or brining a certain amount of partners on board.

+### Reserve

+All remaining, initially created tokens will stay in reserve to be allocated or offered at a later stage, depending of the market situation and adoption rate.
+The reserve will be governed by the advisory board and will remain locked for at least 12 months.

-### Token Economics
+### LGBT Impact

-It is the declared goal of the Foundation to find a viable model to grant funds regularly to the LGBT Impact program.
-For this, the token economics will reflect a way to move funds to the LGBT Foundation.
-This can be done in several ways, an inflation model, a fee structure or similar.
-The exact details, as well as additional information about the usage of phe token, will be released in a separate yellow Paper, once we incorporated all the comments and feedback from both communityies - crypto and LGBT.
+The Foundation is planning to newly generate up to 1% annually of the entire Token stock in funds that can be deployed towards the LGBT Impact program, such creation being contingent on market cap and possibly expanded by third party sponsors pledging to burn tokens in exchange for funds being delivered to recipients.

 > **REQUEST FOR COMMENTS: We understand the importance of the token economics for the crypto community.
 One of the challenges of this proposal is to strike a healthy balance between the needs of the crypto community and the LGBT community.**

 ### Proceeds Distribution

 ` PARAGRAPH UNDER REVIEW `

 ### Escrow of Proceeds